 Moving Beyond Vapor Compression

-The transition from gaseous refrigerants to solid-state cooling represents more than just a technical upgrade; it is a fundamental shift in environmental stewardship.
+The transition from gaseous refrigerants to solid-state cooling represents a fundamental shift in environmental stewardship.
 Traditional refrigeration compressors are prone to leaks that can degrade the ozone layer or exacerbate the greenhouse effect.
-Because Barocal’s technology utilizes stable, inexpensive solids, the risk of atmospheric contamination from leaking gases is virtually eliminated.
+Because Barocal’s technology utilizes stable, inexpensive solids, the risk of atmospheric contamination is virtually eliminated.

 - Key investors include Breakthrough Energy Discovery, World Fund, and Cambridge Enterprise Ventures.